Are you a new USask student who is about to start classes in Prince Albert?

 To discuss your assignment with the tutor email with the questions concerning your project.

-Student Learning Services (SLS) at the University of Saskatchewan provides a variety of resources including study guides, tip sheets and videos to enrich your learning experience and help you improve your academic performance.
+The University Library provides a wide variety of academic resources and online supports including study guides, tip sheets, learning events and videos to enrich your learning experience and help you improve your academic performance.

 Disability services and support